Herish2027/Final_Project_Scm/README.md

 5. **Login / Signin**: Access personalized features by logging into your account or sign up to join our musical community.
 6. **Artists Pages**: Immerse yourself in the world of music with dedicated pages for iconic artists like Jass Malik, Diljit, Badshah, Karan Aujla, Justin Bieber, Selena Gomez, and Vilen.
 Explore their biographies, discographies, and top tracks!

 ## Technologies Used

 - **HTML**: Laying the foundation for our web pages with structured content.
 - **CSS**: Adding style and flair to our website's design, making it visually appealing.
 - **JavaScript**: Powering dynamic interactions such as seamless song playback, playlist management, and more.
-- **Backend Technology**: (Optional) Mention any backend technologies used for user authentication, data management, etc.

 ## Featured Artists